Niagara Falls, New York: Government

 The City of Niagara Falls functions under a strong mayor-council form of government.
 The government consists of a mayor, a professional city administrator, and a city council.
 The current mayor is Robert Restaino.

 The city council serves four-year, staggered terms, except in the case of a special election.
 It is headed by a chairperson, who votes in all items for council action.

 On a state level, Niagara Falls is part of the 145th Assembly District of New York State, represented by Republican Angelo Morinello.
 Niagara Falls is also part of the 62nd Senate District of New York State, represented by Republican Robert Ortt.

 On a national level, the city is part of New York's 26th congressional district and is represented by Congressman Tim Kennedy.
 In the United States Senate, the city and the state are represented by senators Charles Schumer and Kirsten Gillibrand.

-Founded in 1892 Niagara Falls Police Department provide local law enforcement in the city with 155 sworn officers.
-This force is not to be mistaken for the Town of Niagara, New York which has a smaller force founded in 1954.
+Founded in 1892, Niagara Falls Police Department provides local law enforcement, with 155 sworn officers.
+This force is not to be mistaken for the Town of Niagara, New York which has a smaller force, founded in 1954.

+Niagara Falls Fire Department provides fire protection out of 5 stations with seven pieces of apparatus with 139 firefighters.